KaramiZahra/Expense-Tracker/README.md

 # Expense Tracker (CLI)

-A simple command-line interface (CLI) expense tracker written in Python.
-Track your incomes and expenses, view summaries, and save/load transactions in CSV format.
+A simple object-oriented (OOP) command-line interface expense tracker written in Python.
+Track your incomes and expenses, view summaries, and save/load transactions in JSON format.

 ## Features